-• We first evaluate the standard deviation of the bending strength and multipoles for each Firm and for magnets with cross-section 3 (700 collared coils, see Fig. 5).
-Standard deviation of multipoles in collared coil are divided by 1.18 and summed in quadrature to spread of warm-cold correlations to give the best estimate of the random at 1.9 K. All values are well within targets, with the exception of the main field in straight part B; please note that the relevant constraint for beam dynamics is only on the bending strength BdL, which is within targets.
+• We first evaluate the standard deviation of the bending strength and multipoles for each Firm and for magnets with cross-section 3 (799 collared coils, see Fig. 5).
+The standard deviation of multipoles in collared coil is divided by 1.18 (i.e. the increase of the main field due to the iron yoke) and summed in quadrature to the spread of warm-cold correlations in order to give the best estimate of the random at 1.9 K. All values are well within targets, with the exception of the main field in the straight part B; please note that the relevant constraint for beam dynamics is only on the bending strength BdL, which is within targets.